What Changed in the TradingView Alternatives Market in 2026

 TradingView 1 indicator None Basic Pine Script $14.95–59.95/mo

-Webull Yes None Basic No Free
+thinkorswim Yes (Schwab) None Basic thinkScript Free w/ account

-1. ChartingLens — Best Overall TradingView Alternative
+1. ChartingLens — Best Overall All-In-One TradingView Alternative

 ChartingLens